lenincompres/lenodeJS/README.md

 # LenodeJS
-LenodeJS allows you to code completely on JS, no hmtl, css or actual DOM, but a virtual tree.
+LenodeJS allows you to create web applications coding completely on JS, no hmtl, css or actual DOM, but a virtual tree.

 Create DOM elements as Lenodes passing a **model object** and a **style object**:
 ```js